libp2p/go-libp2p-resource-manager/README.md

 The transient scope effectively represents a DMZ (DeMilitarized Zone), where resource usage can be accounted for connections and streams that are not fully established.

+### The Allowlist System and Transient Scope

+The allowlist system and transient scopes are the same as the above scopes, except they kick in if the normal scopes are already at their limits and the resource is from an allowlisted peer.
+See [Allowlisting multiaddrs to mitigate eclipse attacks](#allowlisting-multiaddrs-to-mitigate-eclipse-attacks) see for more information.

 ### Service Scopes